Brandt & Sherman logo

 Why Having Insurance After a Crash Matters

-Car accidents often lead to:
+Car accidents frequently lead to:

-• Follow-up medical treatment
+• Emergency medical treatment

-• Time away from work
+• Missed time from work

-• Chronic pain or permanent limitations
+• Chronic pain

 • Emotional distress